klemens-morgenstern/sqlite/readme.md

 You can either build the library and link against `boost_sqlite` for embedding it, or `boost_sqlite_ext` for extensions.

-Alternatively you can include `boost/sqlite/src.hpp`.
 If you want to use it for extensions you'll need to define `BOOST_SQLITE_COMPILE_EXTENSION` or include `boost/sqlite/extensions.hpp` first.

 ## Quickstart